 Gaijin all over the globe have learnt the meaning of the rarely used word 離脱 (りだつ, ridatsu; leave) after Britain’s surprise exit from the European Union.

 There have been multiple reports of gaijin in all regions of Japan suddenly incorporating this specialized term amongst their fairly shithouse Japanese oral skills.

-“Watashi ha kono izakaya kara ridatsu suru,” said Brian Plank drinking in an izakaya tonight in Ueno.
+“Watashi ha kono izakaya kara ridatsu suru,” said Brian Plank drinking in an izakaya this evening in Ueno.